So you are thinking of taking the plunge into YouTube for your business, are you?

 Lights, Camera, Trailer!

-Like your channel art, you will also want to create your channel trailer.
+Like your channel art, you will also want to create your channel trailer or YouTube intro.
 Channel trailers are usually short and sweet and are a good introduction for new visitors.

 You can let your audience know who you are, what your business is all about, and what kind of content they can expect to see in the future.